TheItCrOw/TTracker/README.md

 # Recap the project

 I have learned a lot about WPF, C#, Visual Studio & Git in the proccess of making this software.
 I decided to go for an XML-Database, since I wanted the software to run offline as well and also wanted to learn more about XML.
 I plan on making an Online-Version of this as well, integrated into the program, that allows you to manage projects tasks and tickets across several people much like Jira.
 Since this was one of my first projects with WPF technology, my former Code does have some sections I would definitly change looking back at it now and there are still some things that aren't implemented yet.
+But in generel I am satisfied with the current state of the program and I do use it every day regurarly.